 FAQs about Aubagio

-Aubagio was approved by the U.S. Food and Drug Administration in September 2012 for adults with relapsing forms of MS, including clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. Since 2018, more than a dozen generic formulations of Aubagio have also been cleared in the U.S., but those will only become commercially available starting in 2023.
+Aubagio was approved by the U.S. Food and Drug Administration in September 2012 for treating adults with relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. Generic versions of the medication started becoming available in 2023.

-Because not all patients respond to a treatment in the same way, there is no standard timeline for when Aubagio might become effective.
-Patients should talk with their healthcare provider about when and how Aubagio is expected to help in their particular case.
+Every person responds differently to a given treatment, and there is no standard timeline for how soon Aubagio will become effective.
+Patients should ask their healthcare providers how Aubagio may help in their particular case.

-Hair thinning or hair loss (alopecia) has been reported as one of the most common side effects of Aubagio, affecting up to 13% of patients in clinical trials.
-This side effect is mostly mild to moderate and becomes evident about three months after starting therapy.
-It does resolve spontaneously in most patients without stopping treatment.
-Weight gain has not been reported in studies as a side effect associated with Aubagio.
+Hair loss, or alopecia, is among the most common side effects of Aubagio, affecting up to 13% of patients in clinical trials.
+It is usually mild or moderate and resolves spontaneously in most people without stopping treatment.
+Weight gain has not been reported as a side effect of Aubagio.

 Related Articles